FOCUS DAY MONDAY 20TH MAY, 2019

 1:00pm - 4:00pm

-Regulatory T cells (Tregs) are currently in clinical trials for a variety of indications.
-Sources of Treg, Isolation of Tregs and Treg specificity are important considerations in the manufacturing process.
-Improving the yield of Treg isolation while remaining cost effective could be a key limiting factor to the commercial success of ex vivo Treg approaches.
+Natural and engineered forms of regulatory T cells (Tregs) are currently in clinical trials for a variety of indications.
+Sources of Treg, Isolation of Tregs and Treg specificity and genetic engineering approaches are important considerations in the manufacturing process.
+Improving the yield during manufacturing while remaining cost effective could be a key limiting factor to the commercial success of natural or engineered ex vivo Treg therapeutics.

 Attendees will discuss: